SmartVPS - the complete multi-account hosting solution!

-You can use the WordPress section of the hosting Control Panel to create staging sites of your WordPress installations, make and preview your changes on them, and finally, publish those changes to the main site.
+You can use the WordPress Manager in the hosting Control Panel to create staging sites of your WordPress installations, make and preview your changes on them, and finally, publish those changes to the main site.

 Creating a staging site